A quantum fluctuation theorem for any Lindblad master equation: Conclusions

-{\bf Conclusions.} We have proved a quantum fluctuation theorem valid for a quantum system evolving with any Lindblad master equation and with a time-dependent Hamiltonian.
-Our theorem goes beyond the two-point measurement scheme by preserving quantum correlations created by the non-equilibrium dynamics.
-Our results conclude the debate on the ``inadequacy" of local master equations for quantum thermodynamics restoring their physical consistency.
+We have proved a quantum fluctuation theorem valid for a quantum system evolving with a dissipative process and with a time dependent Hamiltonian.
+Our theorem goes beyond the two-point measurement scheme by preserving quantum correlations created by the nonequilibrium dynamics.
+Specifically, our results are also valid for local master equations and their physical consistency is restored when one discerns between the entropic and energetic balance between the baths, the system and the interaction mechanism.
 Our theorem provides a convenient tool for the numerical and experimental exploration of irreversible quantum coherent thermodynamics.

-We finally notice that in case of non-thermal baths, where the local detailed balance condition \eqref{db:eq} does not hold, our results (\ref{FTcoh})--(\ref{FTcoh2}) are still valid for the quantity $\Delta S_B$ as defined at microscopic level in Eq.~(\ref{dsa}) with the only requirement of microreversibility between jumps.
-However in this case the quantity $\Delta S_B$ cannot be identified as the entropy change in the baths.
+We have also shown that the derivation of the FT based on the ME can be extended to the case of unitary dynamics, when the explicit interaction between the systems and the bath is taken into account.
+This approach has the advantage of highlighting the quantity that needs to be {\it measured} in a possible experimental validation of the theorem: the two-time correlation function of the exponential of the baths' entropy.
+In the case of weak coupling between the system and the baths, under the standard assumptions that lead to the GKSL ME, such a correlation function becomes a function of the jump rates appearing in the ME.

+Furthermore, starting from the joint unitary dynamics of the system and the environment has the advantage of immediately setting the connection between the system dynamics and the underlying thermodynamic processes.
+The ratio between forward and backward jump rates originally depends on the properties of the baths alone: whether this relation leads to the global, local or even to no detailed balance condition, depends on further assumptions on the baths' and system's properties.
+Yet the FT does not require any detailed balance condition for the jump rates appearing in the ME.

+The experimental validation of our theorem requires the monitoring of the environments and the observation of the corresponding quantum jumps.
+This can be achieved, for instance, in circuit and cavity-QED \cite{Haroche2020}, trapped-ion setups \cite{Schindler2013} or noisy intermediate-scale quantum computers \cite{Melo2022}.